Lord-More-Axe/WeRV-media-control/README.md

 ## *Remote Media Control*

 This program allows you to use Windows medica controls from another device connected to the same WiFi network.
-With this program, you can play, pause, and skip media without alt-tabbing or physically interacting with the device.
+With this program, you can play, pause, and skip media with your phone and ipad/tablet without alt-tabbing or physically interacting with the main device.

 > **NOTES:**
 >